scikit-hep/awkward/README.md

       * Pass through Numpy ufuncs using [NEP 13](https://www.numpy.org/neps/nep-0013-ufunc-overrides.html) (as before).
       * Pass through other Numpy functions using [NEP 18](https://www.numpy.org/neps/nep-0018-array-function-protocol.html) (this would be new).
       * `RecordArray` fields (not called "columns" anymore) through Layer 1 `__getattr__`.
+      * Special Layer 1 `Record` type for `RecordArray` elements, supporting some methods and a visual representation based on `Identity` if available, all fields if `recordtype == "tuple"`, or the first field otherwise.
       * Mechanism for adding user-defined `Methods` like `LorentzVector`, as before, but only on Layer 1.
       * Inerhit from Pandas so that all Layer 1 arrays can be DataFrame columns.
    * Full suite of operations:
       * ~~`awkward.tolist`: invokes iterators to convert arrays to lists and dicts.~~
       * `awkward.tonumpy`: to force conversion to Numpy, if possible.
 Neither Layer 1 nor Layer 2 will have an `__array__` method; in the Numpy sense, they are not "array-like" or "array-compatible."
+      * `awkward.topandas`: flattening jaggedness into `MultiIndex` rows and nested records into `MultiIndex` columns.
+This is distinct from the arrays' inheritance from Pandas, distinct from the natural ability to use any one of them as DataFrame columns.
       * `awkward.flatten`: same as old with an `axis` parameter.
       * Reducers, such as `awkward.sum`, `awkward.max`, etc., supporing an `axis` method.
       * The non-reducers: `awkward.moment`, `awkward.mean`, `awkward.var`, `awkward.std`.